Iman060/Iman060/README.md

 - 💡 I love creating user-friendly applications and exploring new technologies.<br>

-- 🌱 Currently learning front-end development and building projects to sharpen my skills.<br>
+- 🌱 Currently learning front-end and back-end development and building projects to sharpen my skills.<br>

 - 🎯 Goals: Contribute to impactful open-source projects and develop innovative solutions.<br>